kriskbx/gitlab-time-tracker/readme.md

 It can include times outside the queried time frame. `spent` on the other hand is the total amount of time spent in the given time frame.

-#### Why 'total spent' and 'spent' are showing different amounts.

-gtt can only track time records from notes/comments.
-If you start your issue or merge request with `/spend [time]` in its description, gtt won't take it into consideration (for now).

 ## contributing

 I would love to integrate unit testing in this project, but unfortunately my knowledge of